x72y5e/radar/README.md

 # radar
-Display flight data on the UnicornHatHD module for Raspberry Pi
+Display flight tracks on the UnicornHatHD module for Raspberry Pi

 This will run without the UnicornHatHD module, but will simply print information to the console.